5 Two Parameters

 5.1.1 Preceptor Table

-• What is the outcome?
-This is the variable which we are trying to explain/understand/predict.
+Outcome: This is the variable which we are trying to explain/understand/predict.
 This is not the same thing as the answer to the question we have been asked.
-The question might, as above, be about the height of the 3rd tallest man we meet out of the next 100.
-But the concepts of 3rd or 100 do not appear in the Preceptor Table.
-Instead, height is our outcome variable.
-But, if we can build a model which explains/understands/predicts height, we can use that model to answer our questions.
+Our question is aboit average height, but the height of each individual is our outcome variable.
+If we can build a model which explains/understands/predicts individual height, we can use that model to answer our questions about average height.

-• When is the moment in time to which the Preceptor Table refers?
-This is often implicit in the question itself.
+Moment in Time: This is often implicit in the question itself.
 One of our key roles as data scientists is to clarify the questions which we are asked.
-In this case, it seems clear that the questions refer to now but that won’t always be the case.
+In this case, it seems clear that the questions refer to now, the present moment.

 Predictive models care nothing about causation.
 Causal models are often also concerned with prediction, if only as a means of measuring the quality of the model.
 Here, we are looking at prediction.

 So, what does our Preceptor Table look like?
-Assuming we are predicting height for every adult male on planet Earth at this moment in time, we would have height data for every male at least 18 years of age.
-This means that we would have about 4 billion rows, one for each male, along with a column for each individual’s height.
+Assuming we are predicting height for every adult on Earth at this moment in time, we would have height data for every person at least 18 years of age.
+This means that we would have about 8 billion rows, one for each adult, along with a column for each individual’s height and sex.

 Here are some rows from our Preceptor Table:

-This table would extend all the way until person 4 billion-and-something.
-If we had this table, all of our questions could be answered with simple math and/or simulations.
-No inference necessary if we have a Preceptor Table.
+This table would extend all the way until person 8 billion-and-something.
+We don’t know the number of rows, so we use N. If we had this table, all of our questions could be answered with simple math.
+No inference is necessary if we have a Preceptor Table.
 But what does our actual data look like?

 library(tidyverse)